General Contractor Markup: Everything You Need to Know

 This includes but isn’t limited to:

-- Material costs, including specialized equipment;
+1. Material costs, including specialized equipment

-- Quotes from subcontractors;
+4. Quotes from subcontractors

 Also, consider having a contingency plan for unexpected expenses like weather delays, additional materials or labour needs, etc.

-Leverage Construction Markup with Advanced Technology
+Use Construction Markup with Advanced Technology

-Calculating and adding general contractor % markup to each item in the estimate can be a daunting task.
+Calculating and adding the general contractor % markup to each item in the estimate can be a daunting task.
 It requires painstaking attention to detail, ensuring that each material, labour, and overhead cost is accurately accounted for and appropriately marked up.

-With our construction management software, you can create accurate estimates, apply markup rates automatically, track project expenses, and generate WIP reports in a fraction of the time it would take to do it manually.
+With construction management software, you can create accurate estimates, apply markup rates automatically, track project expenses, and generate WIP reports in a fraction of the time it would take to do it manually.

 Benefits of Using Buildern